COVID-19 secure: for employers and others

 - As regards the use of personal protective equipment (PPE), the guidance makes it clear that using additional equipment beyond what is normally worn is not beneficial.
 The exception to this is in a clinical setting, like a care home or for first responders, where different rules apply.
 Outside these settings, employers are advised not to promote the use of additional PPE and their risk assessment should reflect this.

 - Beyond the use of PPE, there are some circumstances when wearing a face covering may be beneficial as a precaution.
 The guidance sets out additional information on this for each setting.
-Face coverings are mandatory on public transport and in a number of indoor premises.
+Face coverings are mandatory on public transport and in a number of settings.

 - You must check that your first-aid arrangements and facilities continue to be adequate for the correct emergency response.
 This will include if someone is taken ill with COVID-19 at work.
 You may need to review your formal assessment if you need to complete one.
 Information on what to do if first-aid cover is reduced is available here along with further information for first-aiders on providing a response.
 You will need to make sure that contact numbers and emergency contact details are up to date.
 In the event of an accident, your existing arrangements for recording and investigating these should apply, suitably adapted to maintain social distancing rules.
 For those more serious, you may need to report them and keep certain records.
 Clarification on what needs to be reported in relation to COVID-19 is available here.